 Healthier Kids Foundation Santa Clara County believes that one child without access to health coverage is one child too many.
-Our mission is to ensure access to and advocacy for health care services for all children through family-centered and innovative approaches.
-Our strategies for achieving our mission are to engage in resource development, programming and outreach on behalf of the underserved members of our community.
+Its mission is to ensure access to and advocacy for health care services for all children through innovative, family-oriented approaches.
+Their strategies for achieving this mission are to engage in resource development, programming, and outreach on behalf of the underserved members of our community.

 Second Harvest Food Bank Santa Cruz County joined as a beneficiary in 2013.
 One in four children in Santa Cruz County suffers from malnutrition.
 Second Harvest Food Bank Santa Cruz is working to ensure that every child has the healthy food they need to thrive.

-In 2014, we added a fifth beneficiary, The Health Trust.
-Founded in 1996 as a charitable foundation, the vision of The Health Trust is a healthier Silicon Valley for everyone.
-The Health Trust provides community health services, awards grants, and engages in policy and advocacy that support its vision and mission to build health equity in Silicon Valley.
+In 2014 we added a fifth beneficiary, The Health Trust.
+Founded in 1996 as a charitable foundation, the vision of The Health Trust is to make Silicon Valley the healthiest region in America.
+The Health Trust provides community health services, awards grants, and engages in policy and advocacy that support its vision and three strategic initiatives: Healthy Living, Healthy Eating, and Healthy Aging.